MictovicDev/MictovicDev/README.md

 I’m a software engineer with a focus on designing and building scalable backend systems, robust architectures, and cloud-native solutions.
 I thrive on solving complex problems and optimizing performance at scale.

 - **Currently Learning**: Go for high-performance systems.
-- **Specializing In**: Backend development, software architecture, cloud engineering.
+- **Specializing In**: Backend development, software architecture, system designs, cloud engineering.
 - **Ask Me About**: System design, microservices, cloud infrastructure, or scalability.
 - **Random Fact**: I’ve optimized systems to handle millions of requests without breaking a sweat.